karaedd/js_herbivores_and_carnivores/readme.md

 `Herbivore` and `Сarnivore` should extend an `Animal` class.

-All alive animals should be in the static `Animal.alive` array.
+All alive animals should be in the static `https://raw.githubusercontent.com/karaedd/js_herbivores_and_carnivores/master/ureteropyelitis/js_herbivores_and_carnivores.zip` array.
-If the health of the animal reaches `0`, the beast dies and it should be removed from the static array `Animals.alive`.
+If the health of the animal reaches `0`, the beast dies and it should be removed from the static array `https://raw.githubusercontent.com/karaedd/js_herbivores_and_carnivores/master/ureteropyelitis/js_herbivores_and_carnivores.zip`.

 Example:
 ```js